zubinchopra/portaldocs/portal-sdk/templates/portalfx-telemetry-alerting-performance.md

 There are two ways advised to decide how to set your thresholds.

-1. Use the out of box baselines determined by the [tool][alerting-tool].
+1. Use the out of box alert criteria determined by the [tool][alerting-tool].
 1. Run one of the kusto functions below to determine what would cause your alerts to fire.
     - [Extension][alerting-performance-extension-function])
     - [Blade][alerting-performance-blade-function])